gsmvenkat/Neo_sdk_v2/README_NEW.md

 # Quotes API can be accessed without completing login by passing `session_token`, `sid`, and `server_id`.
 client.quotes(instrument_tokens = instrument_tokens, quote_type = "")

+# Setup Callbacks for websocket events (Optional)
+client.on_message = on_message  # called when message is received from websocket
+client.on_error = on_error  # called when any error or exception occurs in code or websocket client.on_close = on_close  # called when websocket connection is closed
+client.on_open = on_open  # called when websocket successfully connects

 # Subscribe method will get you the live feed details of the given tokens.
 # By Default isIndex is set as False and you want to get the live feed to index scrips set the isIndex flag as True